Shimek State Forest Horseback Riding

 The forest headquarters is located about 1 mile northeast of Farmington on county road J56.
 To reach the horseback riding trailhead for Shimek State Forest from the intersection of B Street and SR 2 in Farmington, go south-east on SR 2 for 3.4 miles.
 Turn right on the road to the equestrian campgrounds.
 Go about 0.75 miles to the day use parking area.

-Overall, Shimek State Forest is the 2nd most popular horseback riding trail of all 6 horseback riding in Iowa.
+Overall, Shimek State Forest is the 1st most popular horse trail of all 6 horseback rides in Iowa.